danielmkarlsson/SuperClean/README.md

 	}
 };

-// A simple triangle wave synth in stereo with panning and a simple low pass filter
+// A simple triangle wave synth in stereo with panning and a simple low pass filter.
-// This synthDef was written by Mads Kjeldgaard and requires the sc3 plugins s.doWhenBooted{
+// This synthDef was written by Mads Kjeldgaard and requires the sc3 plugins. s.doWhenBooted{
 	SynthDef.new(\default, {
 		arg dur, attack=0.01, release=1.0,